TheRealTradeX/ARG-Collectors-Hub/README.md

-# Collectors Hub
+# ResolveOS

-Collectors Hub is a modern collections workspace that turns spreadsheets into a living command center.
+ResolveOS is a modern collections workspace that turns spreadsheets into a living command center.
 Track accounts, log payments, manage follow-up cadence, and surface what matters most in seconds.

 Built for growing collections teams, it supports:
 - CSV-first onboarding for clean, repeatable imports